Period Properties renovations - Hidden issues & how to manage them

 Carry out a structural assessment before renovation begins.

 Reinforce or rebuild unstable chimney stacks while preserving original details.
+Here are the details of how this issue was addressed on one of our recent projects:

 4. Bouncy Floors and Rotten Beams